 Oat milk can be used in so many different ways!
-Add it to your coffee, cereal, baking recipes, creamy vegan sauce recipes and so much more.
+Add it to your coffee, cereal, baking recipes, creamy vegan sauce recipe, smoothies, and so much more.

 You can definitely keep this recipe as a 2 ingredient oat milk recipe by using only water and oats, but what's the fun in that?
 The additions I've made are totally optional, but highly recommended in order to achieve creamy, flavorful oat milk!

 - Old Fashioned Rolled Oats: the star of the show!
 If you're gluten-free, make sure you're using certified gluten-free oats to ensure this is a gluten-free oat milk.

 - Water: to give the oats something to blend into.

 - Add-Ins: I chose to add vanilla, maple syrup as a natural sweetener, and sea salt.
 Again, these are totally optional.

 Making delicious oat milk at home is incredibly simple!
 If you've made other plant-based or nut milks before, the technique is only slightly different.
 Unlike other plant milks, your goal is to squeeze and press the oat milk as little as possible.